MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ClientAccessRule.md

 ## SYNOPSIS
 This cmdlet is functional only in Exchange Server 2019 and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

+**Note**: Beginning in October 2022, we've disabled access to client access rules for all existing Exchange Online organizations that weren't using them.
+In October 2023, support for client access rules will end for all Exchange Online organizations.
+For more information, see [Deprecation of Client Access Rules in Exchange Online](https://techcommunity.microsoft.com/t5/exchange-team-blog/deprecation-of-client-access-rules-in-exchange-online/ba-p/3638563).

 Use the New-ClientAccessRule cmdlet to create client access rules.
 Client access rules help you control access to your organization based on the properties of the connection.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).

-**Note**: Beginning in October 2022, we've disabled access to client access rules for all existing organizations that weren't using them.
-In October 2023, support for client access rules will end for all organizations.
-For more information, see [Deprecation of Client Access Rules in Exchange Online](https://techcommunity.microsoft.com/t5/exchange-team-blog/deprecation-of-client-access-rules-in-exchange-online/ba-p/3638563).

 ## SYNTAX